r-erd/gbot/README.md

 - There are various guides in the internet explaining how to get the chatId.

+chromedriver:
 https://chromedriver.chromium.org
+Chrome:
-and either google-chrome or chromium-browser, Selenium will usually find the binaries by itself.
+and either google-chrome or chromium-browser,
+Selenium will usually find the binaries by itself.